jrinkman/sboxed-explorer/README.md

-# DEPRECATED: This project has beem deprecated until further notice.
+# DEPRECATED: This project has been deprecated until further notice.

 # sboxed: API Explorer